Dinosaur Bone Fossil Remains of Dinosaur Bones

 What is Agatized Dinosaur Bone?

-Dinosaur bone is the fossil remains of dinosaur bones in which the original cellular structure has been replaced with natural minerals.
+Agatized dinosaur bone is the fossilised remains of dinosaur bones in which the original cellular structure has been replaced with natural minerals.

-For example imagine the skeletal remains of a dinosaur being covered with sediment or ash following a volcanic eruption.
-Minerals being carried in groundwater then slowly seep into pores and cavities filling spaces between and within cells.
-During this process the original tissue structure is preserved.
+This happened because the skeletal remains of some dinosaurs were quickly covered with sediment or volcanic ash.
+Dissolved minerals being carried in groundwater then slowly seeped into pores and cavities filling any available space.
+This preserved the original tissue structure.

-Once the water dries up the minerals left behind begin to crystallise.
-The process happens very slowly over many thousands of years.
+Once the water dried up the minerals left behind slowly crystallised.

 Almost all fossils are bone or skeletal remains which have been buried under sediment or ash.
 This preserves them sometimes in almost perfect condition until the process of petrifaction begins.

-The different colours are the result of various minerals that were present in the sediment.
+The colours in the stone are the result of the different minerals in the sediment.

 The dinosaur bone and petrified wood in our photo is on display at the Smithsonian National Museum of Natural History in Washington D.C.
 Photo by Stone Mania.
 The image is clickable and redirects to the original non-compressed photo.